tomit4/git_presentation/README.md

 Rebasing essentially tells git that whatever changes we made in the CURRENT branch we're on, to APPLY them <em>on top</em> of the "main" branch.
-This as opposed to merging, in which we take the endpoint (last commit) of the branch and merges it into the main branch instead.
+This is as opposed to merging, in which we take the endpoint (last commit) of the branch and merges it into the main branch instead.

-To be honest, the distinction between merging and rebasing can seem confusing to me as I am a beginer, and accounts I've read online indicate that it takes quite a bit of encountering both on a project before one can appreciate the differences between the two.
+To be honest, the distinction between merging and rebasing can seem confusing to me (as I am a beginner at using git in this context).
+Indeed, accounts I've read online indicate that it takes quite a bit of practice while encountering both merging and rebasing on a project before one can appreciate the differences between the two.
 So please take the above explanation with a grain of salt.

 ### Rebase vs Merging